hiyaleejohnson/jekyll-now/_posts/2020-7-17-lessonslearned.md

 What have I learned?

 **Keep Skills Sharp**
-I've worked previously in Operations and as Developer, and I run a bunch of sites so it would be easy to fall into complacency.
+I've worked previously in operations and as a developer, and I run a bunch of sites so it would be easy to fall into complacency.
 Setting up the infrastructure and building the stack for a CTF is a fantastic refresher to keep skills sharp.
 Know Apache inside out?
 Throw yourself at Nginx.
 Need to build something?
 Try a different framework than last time.